 Table 3-1.
-5th Cycle Program Accomplishments PROGRAM NAME PROGRAM OBJECTIVE PROGRAM ACTION PROGRESS AND CONTINUED APPROPRIATENESS CONSERVE AND IMPROVE CONSERVE AND IMPROVE THE EXISTING HOUSING STOCK Housing Rehabilitation Rehabilitate 80 owner- occupied housing units by assisting low-income homeowners with repairs related to health and safety, Building Code, and accessibility to maintain the housing stock.
-Provide 3% interest deferred loans and emergency grants to low-income homeowners to rehabilitate their homes.
+5th Cycle F Program Accomplishr nents PROGRAM NAME PROGRAM OBJECTIVE PROGRAM ACTION PROGRESS AND CONTINUED APPROPRIATENESS CONSERVE AND IMPROVE THE EXISTING HOUSING ST OCK Housing Rehabilitation Rehabilitate 80 owner- occupied housing units by assisting low-income homeowners with repairs related to health and safety, Building Code, and accessibility to maintain the housing stock.
+Provide 3% percent interest deferred loans and emergency grants to low-income homeowners to rehabilitate their homes.
 The City made 130 loans using CDBG and HOME funds in addition to providing two grants.
 Program information was available through the City's website, the Keen Center for Senior Resources at Lakeview Senior Center, through Code Enforcement and verbally through the phone on an ongoing basis.
 In addition to providing comprehensive repairs through the loan program, the City built a revolving loan portfolio.
 When loans are repaid, the proceeds are deposited into the City's revolving loan fund to assist future applicants.
 As of January 2021, the current value of outstanding loans in the portfolio is over \$2.6 million.
 Staff anticipates that within 2 more years the program will be self-sustaining with future loans made from revolving loan fund proceeds generated from loan payoffs.
+The program as-had 50 applicants over the last three3 years (Fiscal Year 2018-19 and 2020-21) with 28 loans being made during that time.
+Therefore, over 50 percent of applicants were approved for funding through the program.
+In total, 22 of the 50 applicants were declined.
 This program will be continued.
-PRESERVATION OF AT-RISI KUNITS Preservation of At-Risk Units Preserve the City's publicly assisted affordable housing projects at risk of conversion to market-rate housing.
+PRESERVATION OF AT-RIS K UNITS Preservation of At-Risk Units Preserve the City's publicly assisted affordable housing projects at risk of conversion to market-rate housing.
 Annually monitor the status of atrisk units in conjunction with the Annual Progress Report to HCD.
 Work with potential purchasers or property owners to provide technical assistance, where feasible, to public and nonprofit agencies (including the ICLT) interested in purchasing and/or managing units at risk.
 Work with existing property owners to explore options of preserving the at-risk units.
 In the 5th Cycle planning period, the City maintained contact with owners of at-risk units and made use of available local incentives to preserve these units.
 The City monitored and worked with the IAC and other private owners to facilitate the preservation of at-risk bond financed and Section 8 HUD units.
 A total of 654 very-low-income IAC bond units were extended through a development agreement for an additional 30 years.
-Also, the following 419 IAC affordable Section 8 units renew at a different time and for 5-year period(s): Orchard Park (59 units), Parklands (120 units), Windwood Knoll (60 units), Woodbridge Oaks (120 units), and Woodbridge Villas (60 units).
+A total of 528 assisted rental units were identified as at-risk of conversion to market rate in the 5th Cycle planning period.
+Therefore, the City successfully preserved more units than were at-risk of conversion to market rate.
+Also, the following 419 IAC affordable Section 8 units renew at a different time and for 5-year period(s): Orchard Park (59 units), Parklands (120 units), Windwood Knoll (60 units).
 Harvard Manor is a privately owned project at-risk of converting to market rate in 2025.
 In July 2016, the IAC mailed letters to over 67 low-income households at Villa Sienna Apartments, alerting them to the impending expiration of the State Bond Program regulating the affordability of their units.
 These low-income units expired on July 28, 2017.
-Staff worked closely with IAC to ensure that noticing requirements were completed properly and provided other affordable housing assistance to tenants receiving a notice of their bond unit expiring, This program will be continued.
+Staff worked closely with IAC to ensure that noticing requirements were completed properly and provided other affordable housing assistance to tenants receiving a notice of their bond unit expiring.
+This program will be continued.